TrashPandaCode/reports/ia-final/contributions/markus.typ

   === Concept and Design<markus_concept_design>

+  For me this phase not only describes the first period of time where we discussed key concepts and designs on figma, but also conceptional and design decisions throughout the whole project.

   At the beginning of the concept and design phase I started creating a first `wireframe` showing a very simple example of a home screen for the game and a level selection screen.
 This was mainly to get a first idea of how the game preview could look like and to have a starting point for further discussions with the team.
 This was then developed further by Leo Kling and Jonathan Kron, who created more detailed wireframes and mockups for the home and the level selection screen.

   After that I was involved in the discussion where we chose the design of our website and whether the game should be in 2D or 3D.
 As me being responsible for the game design part this was an important decision that would highly influence the workflow of the game and the graphical design.

-  Later in this phase I was mainly contributing regarding the `level content` itself, the `story` of the game and how to connect those two aspects of the game.
+  Later in this phase I was contributing regarding the `level content` itself, the `story` of the game and how to connect those two aspects of the game.
 After setting up initial levels I was also involved in working out and designing `tutorial levels` to introduce the player to the game mechanics and also help him navigate within the system.
 This was a very important part of the game design, as it was crucial to make the game `user-friendly` and easy to understand for the player.

   When we had first user tests we realized that we should give a better introduction outside of the game itself.
 Therefore I designed a `tutorial section` that goes through the main elements of the game, like buttons, the game and editor window, the node system and so on.
+This was then furthermore developed by other team members adding images and videos for example.

-  For the assets I was mainly involved in the discussion about which assets to use and how to integrate them into the game but less involved in the actual creation of the assets.
+  For the assets I was involved in the discussion about which assets to use and how to integrate them into the game but less involved in the actual creation of the assets.

   Other than that I was somewhat involved in minor `styling` of the landing page and the game window when necessary.